 Recordings for the James Bond movie ‘Thunderball’ are done here.
-El Golfo is famous for the green lake, combined with black beaches and a lot of rocks.
-Next to El Golfo, you’ll find Los Hervideros where tough lava streams created a rock formation as a cliff, next to the see.
+El Golfo is famous for its green lake, combined with black beaches and a lot of rocks.
+Next to El Golfo, you’ll find Los Hervideros where tough lava streams created a rock formation as a cliff, next to the sea.
 When discovering the west of the island, this is a location you can’t miss.

 Do you want to learn more about visiting El Golfo?
 Check out the great and detailed post from Travelpicks!

 You can even surf at Lanzarote.
 When this is something you like – head to Famara Beach, famous for surfing.
 We went surfing at Surf School Lanzarote and I can recommend the experience – even though surfing turned out to not be my thing.

 Mirador Del Rio awards you with an amazing view over the nearby island La Graciosa, located 2 kilometres from Lanzarote and is also one of the Canary Islands.
 When you have more time during your trip, you can also take a ferry and discover the island for the day.
 The fresh fish is supposed to be amazing!

 4 || Green Caves / Cuevos de los verdes

 The green caves are one of the major tourist attractions, so make sure to arrive early.
 Whereas I’m normally not a big fan of tours, I visited this one with a tour, which allows you to go in before it officially opens to the rest of the public, so it is worth considering.
 Walking through the cave goes together with some stairs and going through some small bits, nothing crazy, but be prepared for that.

 The green cave also includes the ‘Secret of Lanzarote’!